Legal Trainee Scheme

 About the Legal Trainee Scheme

-We are looking for four LPC graduates who can start work with us in September 2017 and four more who can start in September 2019.
+We are looking for four LPC graduates who can start work with us in September 2019.

 Successful candidates will have the opportunity to work as part of the BBC’s extended legal team for two years of excellent training and unique work experience.
 It is an opportunity to be part of the team that provides the essential professional legal services which enable the BBC to enrich people’s lives with programmes and services that inform, educate and entertain.